duguyue100/pycalconscious/README.md

 + `numpy` 1.6.1
 + `scipy` 0.9.0

+__This implementation is carried out based on my own understanding of the method, please point out my errors if there is any__

 ##Updates

-+ The algorithm of mismatched decoding is updated [2014-09-18 UNTESTED]
++ The algorithm of mismatched decoding is updated [2014-09-18] [2014-09-19 TESTED]
-+ Some tests are updated [2014-09-18 NOT FULL TEST EXAMPLE]
++ Some tests are updated [2014-09-18] [2014-09-19 TESTED]

 ##Notes